ContentGraz/OER/brand-driven-content-strategy-1.md

 A content audit is one of the key deliveries to the client.
 It is essential for defining the key elements of a content strategy.
 Without a qualitative audit, all subsequent recommendations for content will dangle in the air.

-In class, Margot Bloomstein provides several different ‘doings’ to get her students to the topic.
-‘Hands-on’ and ‘speak up’ is the overriding principle in each of her lectures

 #### Finding appropriate channels and content types: a crucial step